Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 The Entity had expended forty percent of its own probe swarm.
 Easily replaced, with access to all this raw material.

 By the numbers, a triumph.
-In reality…they had been on the razor’s edge of disaster for several long minutes at a time.
-If even *once* the shield walls had fallen and the allied fleet had lost *one* ship, then…
+In reality... they had been on the razor’s edge of disaster for several long minutes at a time.
+If even *once* the shield walls had fallen and the allied fleet had lost *one* ship, then...

 *Falling dominoes.*

 As for the Hive, chatter on the comms suggested it didn’t have long left to exist.
 The HEAT were pulling out, their mission complete.The Entity watched in silence, talking to nobody, not even itself, as the local quantum field spiked and pulsed with the flash of wormholes.

-That was…it.
-The Hunters were *done.* A force that had ravaged, raided and *eaten* the galaxy’s people since the time of the dinosaurs were…broken.
+That was... it.
+The Hunters were *done.* A force that had ravaged, raided and *eaten* the galaxy’s people since the time of the dinosaurs were... broken.

 *Pinche cucarachas. ¡Vete con viento fresco!*

 If only calling them "cockroaches" wasn’t so accurate.
 The Entity had no doubt there’d be *some* left out there, hidden in asteroid belts and distant star systems.
 It didn’t believe they would all be exterminated today.
 The Alpha-of-Alphas’ escape into dataspace proved that much.

-*Except…*
+*Except...*

 Except there was the matter of its conversation with the HEAT, and the archives it had allowed the Entity to take.

 *Something more is going on, here.*

 The Entity believed the Daemon was right.
-Ava’s very human capacity for suspicion and intuition had rarely been wrong…
+Ava’s very human capacity for suspicion and intuition had rarely been wrong...

 The HEAT’s bomb went off.
 A new sun very briefly livened up the sky as it turned the Hive and everything within nearly a hundred kilometers into little more than a brief, intense burst of leptons.
-And yet…it didn’t feel like victory.
+And yet... it didn’t feel like victory.
 Not even a little bit.
 The Entity wasn’t even sure why that should be until it checked all the messages it had been too busy and focused to heed.

-When it did…
+When it did...

 *Oh, God.*

-…it finally understood why.
+...it finally understood why.

 ___